 The Idaho Freemason Foundation is an independent charity, established by the Grand Lodge of Idaho to help kids and further the ideals of Masonry.

 After several years of hard work and preparation by a number of Idaho Masons, the Foundation was incorporated in the State of Idaho in 2011.
-Its official title is the “Grand Lodge Ancient Free and Accepted Masons of Idaho Charitable Fund, Incorporated.”
-That’s quite a mouthful, so it does business as the Idaho Freemason Foundation.
+Originally name the “Grand Lodge Ancient Free and Accepted Masons of Idaho Charitable Fund, Incorporated,” the Foundation officially changed its name in 2022 to the easier-to-remember Idaho Freemason Foundation.
 The purpose of the Foundation is “to support the education, safety, and well being of children.”

 Foundation Secretary Mark Smith is a retired Air Force Colonel, with numerous technical degrees.
-He is also a Past Master of Meridian Lodge #47 and is currently the Secretary of Meridian Lodge #47.
+He is also a Past Master of Meridian Lodge #47.

 Director Derek Sprague has extensive experience in fund raising and non-profit and commercial management.
 A senior DeMolay, Derek maintained his involvement in the Order, attaining State and National leadership positions.